 What We Need

-We are looking for good, clearly articulated story ideas—and writers with talent to bring these ideas to life.
+We are looking for good, clearly articulated story ideas—and writers with the talent to bring these ideas to life.
 Nearly any subject related to psychology is fair game.
 We value originality, insight, and good reporting.
 We do not consider poetry or fiction.

 How to Get an Assignment